History of Brain Teasers

 Brain teaser puzzles can be called by various names, depending on their specific characteristics and formats.
 Some common names for brain teaser puzzles include:

-Mathematical Puzzles: Puzzles that involve numbers, mathematical operations, or mathematical concepts to solve.
+• Mathematical and Lateral Thinking Puzzles: Puzzles that involve numbers, mathematical operations, or mathematical concepts to solve.

-Visual Puzzles: Puzzles that rely on visual perception and spatial reasoning to find the solution.
+• Visual and Word Puzzles: Puzzles that rely on visual perception and spatial reasoning to find the solution.

 Early Origins of Brain Teasers